 Step 4: Cross off any unnecessary expenses or reduce them until the total reaches zero

 If you do any mobile shopping then I recommend using YNAB budgeting software at home and install the app on your phone.
 This will allow you to see how much money remains in a specific category as you are perusing the isles of your favorite big-box store.

 Working out a little each week (by “out” I mean overtime or a second job) is the most potent form of financial exercising.

-Warning: Side effects of Vitamin B
+Disclaimer: Side Effects of Financial Vitamin B

 I should warn you of the side effects of such a remedy.
 They include: